TodaysArt 2017: Video Reportread more

 TodaysArt also collaborated with The Hague’s artistic scene, with two exhibitions.
 One of them took place at The Grey Space in the Middle, presenting works by Manuel Beltrán, Mike Rijnierse, Gabey Tjon a Tham and others.
 The other exhibition was presented by iii, with local artists Natali Blugerman and Marit Mihklepp, at project space Quartair, The Hague.

 The festival was accompanied by an extensive ‘Context Program’ of discussion panels, workshops, and project presentations that delve into, elaborate, and extend on the 2017 theme of algorithmic complexity and the central questions on ethics, blockchain technology, new democracies and the future of music.
-Participants included Paul Feigelfeld, Liisa Janssens, Menno Grootveld, Renata Avila, Chris Salter, Thomas Ankersmit, Next Nature, and Hackers & Designers, and others.
+Participants included Paul Feigelfeld, Liisa Janssens, Menno Grootveld, Renata Avila, Chris Salter, Thomas Ankersmit, Next Nature, hackers, designers, and others.

 For a number of years, TodaysArt took a nomadic trek through the city of The Hague, presenting artists and their works in a diverse range of venues: from an electricity factory to vacant government buildings, from theatres to churches, from the Pier in Scheveningen to public spaces under construction.
 Throughout our program, we have always tried to question the consequences and impact of technological developments and cultural innovations, especially how they shaped and re-shaped their spatial context.